 The first step in treating abnormal heart rhythm is prevention.
 This includes not smoking, not using illegal drugs or abusing prescription stimulant medications and moderating caffeine and alcohol intake.

-Once an abnormal heart rhythm develops, a treatment plan is individualized to the cause, the presence of coexisting and underlying diseases, the ...more treatments »
+Once an abnormal heart rhythm develops, a treatment plan is individualized to the cause, the presence of coexisting and underlying diseases, the age of the patient, and ...more treatments »

 Abnormal Heart Rhythm: Misdiagnosis

 Diagnosing abnormal heart rhythm and its cause may be delayed or missed because the symptoms may not be severe or bothersome enough for a person to seek medical care.
 Some people may be unaware that they are experiencing symptoms of abnormal heart rhythm.
-In addition, some symptoms of abnormal heart rhythm, such as palpitations and lightheadedness may be attributed to other conditions and ...more misdiagnosis »
+In addition, some symptoms of abnormal heart rhythm, such as palpitations and lightheadedness may ...more misdiagnosis »